-This unit introduces students to sociological theory and empirical research about a range of health and illness issues.
-These include the social distribution and patterning of health and illness, inequalities in health, expert and public knowledge about health and illness, experiences of health and illness, health care professions and the politics of health care.
-The unit objectives are (1) to familiarise students with key sociological theories and empirical research on health and illness (2) to introduce students to contemporary sociological debates about health and illness and (3) to develop the skills of critical sociological analysis as applied to health and illness.
+This unit applies a critical sociological perspective to health, illness and medicine.
+Each year the unit will use topical examples to explore expert and public knowledges about health and illness, the social distribution and patterning of health and illness, inequalities in health, experiences of health and illness, the health professions and the politics of health care.
+Recent examples include vaccination, breastfeeding, alternative medicine, wellness influencers, professionalisation among allied health practitioners and political debates about private health insurance.
+This unit is highly relevant for students interested in social research or work in sociology, social work, health and social policy related areas.
+The unit objectives are: (1) to familiarise students with key health related sociological theories and empirical research; (2) to introduce students to contemporary sociological debates about health and illness; and (3) to develop the skills of critical sociological analysis as applied to health and illness.

 |Unit name||Sociology of Health and Illness|

 |Faculty/School||College of Arts, Law and Education